Appearance

 bash

-Outputs a list of subscriptions, including their uuid (uuid
+Returns the list of subscriptions, with their uuid

 json